ploMP4/GoGo-MyProject/README.md

   git clone https://github.com/ploMP4/GoGo-MyProject
   ```

-  cd into the project directory and build the project using go build.
+  cd into the project directory and build the application.

   ```
   cd GoGo-MyProject && go build -o ./dist/gogo ./cmd/...
   ```
   OR

   ```